arjbingly/T2V_demo/README.md

 - Prompt optimizations have not been done and could possibly improve results, similarly more through hyper-parameter optimization could also yield better results.
 - Only a few number of diffusion T2I models were tested on.
+- The UI is very basic and does not look the best.